Ethan-Liu-Ethan/Ethan-Liu-Ethan.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Delu Daniel KONG"
+title: "About Shijie Liu"
-exerpt: "About Delu Daniel KONG"
+exerpt: "About Shijie Liu"
 author_profile: true
 redirect_from:
   - /about/